What is Rendering? What is Render?

 Monocouche and Through Colour Renders

 Monocouche is a French word which roughly translates to “one coat”.
-Where as sand and cement requires two coats, a scratch coat and top coat, Monocouche renders can often be applied in one single coat (although manufacturers sometimes recommend an initial bonding coat for some substrates).
+Whereas sand and cement require two coats, a scratch coat and top coat, monocouche renders can often be applied in one single coat (although manufacturers sometimes recommend an initial bonding coat for some substrates).
 This single coat application can drastically reduce installation times especially on large projects where the contractor is machine applying the render.
 The other main feature of Monocouche renders is that painting to decorate is not required.
 The render is delivered to site in the clients chosen colour (many colours are available) so the render itself is coloured.
 This avoids the regular (and often expensive) maintenance cycles associated with painting sand and cement render.
-Market leading manufacturers of Monocouche renders are Weber and K Rend.
+Market leading manufacturers of monocouche renders are Weber and K Rend.

 Thin Coat Acrylic and Silicone Renders

 These renders are much thinner than other renders although a thicker base coat will be applied prior to the acrylic or silicone render.
 These systems are available in a massive range of colours and a number of different textures.
 The particle size to give the texture can be anything in the range from 1mm to 6mm.
 With the high polymer base coats and with an alkali resistant mesh that is normally incorporated into the base coat, these systems are very crack resistant.
 Market leading manufacturers of these systems are Sto and Parex.